awsdocs/aws-lambda-developer-guide/doc_source/API_ImageConfig.md

 # ImageConfig<a name="API_ImageConfig"></a>

-Configuration values that override the container image Dockerfile\.
-See [Override Container settings](https://docs.aws.amazon.com/lambda/latest/dg/configuration-images-settings.html)\.
+Configuration values that override the container image Dockerfile settings\.
+See [Container settings](https://docs.aws.amazon.com/lambda/latest/dg/images-parms.html)\.

 ## Contents<a name="API_ImageConfig_Contents"></a>